 · A legal representative of the individual in question (after proof of identity is given)

 · If we suspect the person involved is a refugee or victim who is in hiding

-- Files that are more than one year old will be added to the “Never Quit Looking” database.
+- Files that are more than 6 months old will be added to the “Never Quit Looking” database.

 - Please contact us when there is an update.

 - The case can originate from anywhere in the world.
 It will be shared regardless of nationality.